schlangens/scottschlangen.com/content/cv.md

 **Cyber Threat Analyst**

-- Monitor network traffic and security alerts to identify potential cyber threats.
+- Monitor network traffic and security alerts to identify and investigate potential cyber threats and incidents from customer sensors.
-- Investigate alerts from security tools and escalate potential incidents.
+- Lead investigations from detection to resolution, owning the entire process without tiered escalation.
-- Analyze log files from various sources (e.g., host logs, network traffic logs, firewall logs, and IDS logs) to identify possible security threats.
+- Analyze log files from multiple sources (host logs, network traffic, firewall logs, IDS logs) to identify, assess, and respond to security incidents.
-- Analyze security incidents to enhance the alert catalog.
+- Communicate and report security incidents to customers within SLA timelines, ensuring clear and prompt updates.
-- Investigate malicious activity to determine exploited weaknesses, methods of exploitation, and effects on systems and information.
-- Analyze data sources, security tools, and threat trends to lead security monitoring and identify attacks against the enterprise.
+- Proactively hunt for threats, analyze emerging trends, and enhance the organization's detection capabilities.

+---

 ### MIE Medical Information Engineering

 **DevOps Engineer**

-- Built a strong foundation for success by managing infrastructure with code using Terraform and Ansible.
-Demonstrated leadership by implementing and enforcing IAM policies, ensuring only authorized users accessed critical resources.
+- Established a solid foundation for success by managing infrastructure through code with Terraform and Ansible, streamlining processes and reducing manual intervention.
+- Demonstrated leadership by implementing and enforcing IAM policies to safeguard critical resources, ensuring compliance and security best practices.
-- Enhanced application security and reduced vulnerabilities by integrating automated security testing into the development pipeline, working closely with security teams.
+- Enhanced application security by integrating automated testing within the development pipeline, mitigating vulnerabilities early in the process.
-- Ensured compliance and security best practices by managing secret and sensitive data with HashiCorp Vault, exercising sound judgment and discretion.
+- Managed sensitive data with HashiCorp Vault, ensuring secure access and compliance with industry standards.

+---

 ### eVideon by Vibe Health

 **Systems Engineer**

+- Maximized productivity by building out infrastructure in AWS, ensuring a scalable and reliable environment for operations.
+- Played a key role in the ISO-27001 implementation, aligning security practices with international standards.
+- Assisted in researching and deploying SIEM systems to enhance the organization’s threat detection and response capabilities.
-- Maximized productivity and provided vital structure by building infrastructure in AWS.
-Assisted in the implementation of ISO-27001 and helped research and deploy SIEM.
-Played a key role in the Incident Response Team, handling containment and remediation efforts.
+- Acted as an integral member of the Incident Response Team, leading containment and remediation efforts to mitigate security incidents.
-- Streamlined processes and improved consistency by promoting end-user education through Security Awareness Training and Phishing Campaigns.
+- Delivered Security Awareness Training and Phishing Campaigns, promoting cybersecurity best practices across the organization.

-- Enhanced effectiveness by managing, monitoring, and maintaining on-premises and cloud-based servers.
-- Applied detailed analysis and judgment to review IT systems and applications for large enterprise environments.
+---

-### 4eos - Netgain Technologies | Fort Wayne IN
+### 4EOS - Netgain Technologies | Fort Wayne, IN

 **System Administrator**

-- Streamlined operations by configuring and managing firewall rules, applications, VPNs, and IDS/IPS settings to ensure secure perimeter defense.
-Applied established information security principles to ensure quality execution.
-Reviewed IT systems and applications for large enterprise environments.
+- Streamlined operations by configuring and administering firewall rules, applications, VPNs, and IDS/IPS settings to ensure secure perimeter defense.
+- Reviewed IT systems and applications for large enterprise environments, applying security best practices and principles to protect critical data.
-- Led containment and remediation efforts as a key member of the Incident Response Team
+- Led containment and remediation efforts as a key member of the Incident Response Team, responding swiftly to mitigate security breaches.
-- Enhanced security awareness by implementing Security Awareness Training and Phishing Campaigns, promoting end-user education
+- Promoted end-user security education through Security Awareness Training and Phishing Campaigns, reducing vulnerability to social engineering threats.
-- Utilized strong relationship-building skills and a collaborative mindset to support, communicate, and assist organizations in securing and operating business IT systems.
+- Collaborated with clients to secure and optimize business IT operations, applying strong relationship-building and technical expertise.

+---

 ### Everstream Solutions | Indianapolis, IN

 **Network Operations Center Engineer**

-- Quickly excelled in the role by managing the repair of customers' circuit issues from start to finish.
-Demonstrated commitment by monitoring networks, responding to alarms, and effectively communicating with customers to resolve impacts.
+- Spearheaded the resolution of customers' circuit issues, managing the entire process from alert detection to resolution.
+- Monitored network infrastructure, responding to alarms and proactively addressing network issues while ensuring effective customer communication.
+- Consistently met and exceeded performance targets, delivering high-quality service in a fast-paced environment.

 _Additional Experience as_ **_NOC Service Desk Technician_**, Indiana University, Purdue University Indianapolis; **_Security_** **_Analyst_**, Rook Security, Indianapolis, IN.